Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Promote recycling-orientated business.

-• Promote initiatives for the social implementation of hydrogen and ammonia as next-generation resources and raw materials in client industries (e.g., steel and power).
+• Promote initiatives for the social implementation of hydrogen and ammonia, etc. as resources and raw materials that contribute to the decarbonization in client industries (e.g., steel and power).

 • Promote examination toward technological development and commercialization to contribute to a reduction in greenhouse gas emissions, including hydrogen, green material and energy production, and carbon dioxide capture and storage (CCS) and carbon dioxide capture and utilization (CCU).